conversejs/Backbone.browserStorage/README.md

 ## Acknowledgments

-This package is a fork of jeromegn's [Backbone.localStorage](https://github.com/jeromegn/Backbone.localStorage)
+This package started as a fork of jeromegn's [Backbone.localStorage](https://github.com/jeromegn/Backbone.localStorage)